Nilesh2000/HappyFoxAssignment/README.md

    ```

 6. Run the script to apply rules to the emails in the database:

    ```
    python run_rule_engine.py
    ```

+7. You can view logs in the generated `app.log` file.

 ## Project Structure